RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-6.md

 </p>

 <p style="text-align: justify;">
 Sorting is pivotal in the realm of algorithms because it serves as a foundational step in many computational procedures.
 One of the most significant advantages of sorted data is its role in binary search algorithms.
-Binary search relies on the assumption that data is sorted, allowing it to locate elements in logarithmic time, O(log n), compared to linear search's $O(n)$.
+Binary search relies on the assumption that data is sorted, allowing it to locate elements in logarithmic time, $O(\log n)$, compared to linear search's $O(n)$.
 Additionally, many advanced algorithms, such as merge sort and quicksort, employ sorting as a subroutine.
 These algorithms leverage the ordered nature of data to perform more complex operations efficiently.
 For instance, merge sort divides the dataset into smaller chunks, sorts these chunks, and then merges them back together, leveraging the sorted property to maintain overall order.
 </p>

 <p style="text-align: justify;">